 - 20% of your clients give you 80% of your problems – and they’re usually the ones that give you the least profit.

-When you analyze your sales results, you’ll find that this is a pretty accurate reflection of your business.
+You’ll find that the statistics above are a pretty accurate reflection of your business.
 Most people have heard of Pareto and his principle.
 Most will nod their head in thoughtful agreement when presented with this information.
 You can almost see their eyes squint a little in concentration as they sit back, rub their chin, and with a big sigh, acknowledge that, yes, this is a universal truth.

 If you work with Pareto a little bit, you can see that your most profitable work is done with only a few clients, with only a few products, with only a few focused activities, probably achieved on one day of the week.
 So what would happen if you identified and focused your energy on those important clients, products and activities, but did it two days a week?
 You might double your sales!

 - What makes them a great client?

 - Identify and meet other prospects that have similar characteristics and needs.

 Identify your most profitable products – the ones that have the greatest margins.
 You might find that you make more money on products that you sell fewer of, but the high margin makes them more profitable than products you sell in a much greater volume.

 Identify your most profitable activities will enable you to sell more profitable products to more profitable clients.
 They include things like:

 - Plan and develop your strategy.
 Make time to think!

 - Expand your thinking by reading, training and working with a business coach.
 You have to earn the right to be an advisor to profitable clients.